 Camp Speers-Eljabar YMCA Family Camp

 143 Nichecronk Rd., Dingmans Ferry, PA, 570-828-2329.
 Boating, swimming, riding, hiking and outdoor activities in the Pocono Mountains open to families and groups.

 Fairview Lake YMCA Family Camp

 1035 Fairview Lake Rd., Newton, 973-383-9282.
 Open to organizations and families during the spring, fall and winter.
-Facilities include winterized cabins or Adirondack shelters (spring and fall only) and dining hall.
-Seasonal activities include boating, swimming, fishing, environmental programs, hiking, arts and crafts and more.
+Boating, swimming, fishing, environmental programs, hiking, arts and crafts and more.

 Frost Valley YMCA